Clinical/Research Focus

 About

-Dr. McCullough has been on the IUPUI campus since 1999, going from the role of undergraduate student to dean.
+Dr. McCullough has been on the IU Indianapolis campus since 1999, going from the role of undergraduate student to dean.
 She is awarded one of the 50 Faces of IUPUI, acknowledging her longtime, multi-faceted service to the campus, influence on student success, and her mark on IU history as a member of the largest graduating class of female PhD students of color in the School of Education, including the establishment of a scholarship in their name for incoming doctoral students.

-Publications and presentations (selected)
+Publications (selected)

 • McCullough, S. R. (2019, October).
 The impact of peer mentoring and breaking down barriers to persistence of women in STEM.
 Assessment Institute, Indianapolis, IN.